CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Devices/Monitor-Switches.md

 ---
-title: Monitor Switches
+title: Monitor Switch Performance
 author: Cumulus Networks
 weight: 830
 toc: 4
 ---
-With the NetQ UI and NetQ CLI, you can monitor interfaces, services, utilization, and overall health of individual switches.
+With the NetQ UI and NetQ CLI, you can monitor the health of individual switches, including interface performance and resource utilization.

+Three categories of performance metrics are available for switches:

+- **System configuration**: alarms, interfaces, IP and MAC addresses, VLANs, IP routes, IP neighbors, and installed software packages
+- **Utilization statistics**: CPU, memory, disk, ACL and forwarding resources, SSD, and BTRFS
+- **Physical sensing**: digital optics, chassis sensors, and WJH

+For information about the health of network services and protocols (BGP, EVPN, NTP, and so forth) running on switches, refer to the relevant layer monitoring topic.

+For switch inventory information for all switches (ASIC, platform, CPU, memory, disk, and OS), refer to {{<link title="Monitor Switch Inventory">}}.

+## View Overall Health

+The NetQ UI provides several views that enable users to easily track the overall health of switch, some high-level metrics, and attributes of the switch.

-## View the Overall Health of a Switch
+### View the Overall Health

-When you want to view an overview of the current or past health of a particular switch, Use the NetQ UI to open the small Switch card.
+When you want to view an overview of the current or past health of a particular switch, open the NetQ UI small Switch card.
 It is unlikely that you would have this card open for every switch in your network at the same time, but it is useful for tracking selected switches that may have been problematic in the recent past or that you have recently installed.
-The card shows you alarm status and summary performance score and trend.
+The card shows you alarm status, a summary health score, and health trend.

 To view the summary: